 - Hair pulling begins and feels good, with a sense of relief, as well as some excitement.
 The sufferer may play with or eat the hair once the hair has been pulled out.

 - Once the hair is pulled, the sufferer feels guilt, remorse, and shame.
+They become focused on trichotillomania hair regrowth.
 Attempts are made to cover the bald patches with scarves, hats, wigs, eyeliner and sufferers begin hiding at this point, or to feel intensely humiliated.

-A multitiude of causes of hair and eyelash pulling
+A multitude of causes of hair and eyelash pulling

 What causes hair and eyelash pulling?
 This is the question that every trichotillomaniac sufferer ask themselves.
 There is growing research that points to a multitude of causes, such as low Estrogen levels, a lack of certain minerals such as calcium and magnesium in the diet, serotonin deficiencies in the brain and traumatic childhood events.
 Therefore it is very important for each individual to search for the treatment or combination of treatments that best suits his or her individual case.